 Immersed in the grand beauty of the Rocky Mountains, Yellowstone Club provides mountain charm with luxurious living and the ultimate in year-round recreation.
 The addition of The Village to the existing resort expand the amenities and adds a new parking structure with four new buildings to service the current ski base area and a planned gondola.
 The project features significant infrastructure additions and a new central utility plant (CUP) with energy efficient, water-based systems to serve both the new core buildings and the existing Warren Miller Lodge.

 Ingenuity in Action

-With hard work, ingenuity, and sound engineering, GE Johnson is underway on the construction of the Yellowstone Club base village.
-While on site, our team has faced many challenges, and developed unique solutions to complete the project in a timely and effective manner.
+With hard work, ingenuity, and sound engineering, GE Johnson constructed the Yellowstone Club base village.
+While on site, our team faced many challenges, and developed unique solutions to complete the project in a timely and effective manner.

-The Hub is also home to two pre-cast crews, mechanical contractors, and a pre-fabrication team.
-This allows the precast concrete product, when finished, to be shipped out to the job site without delay.
-The Hub also has an office space to accommodate the project team management.
+The Hub was also home to two pre-cast crews, mechanical contractors, and a pre-fabrication team.
+This allowed the precast concrete product to be shipped out to the job site without delay.
+The Hub also had an office space to accommodate the project team management.